The Memorial Church is a grounded and welcoming community offering opportunities for spiritual and ethical growth, and support to those in need.

 The church has been the home of progressive religion in Cambridge since 1904.
 It is the Unitarian church serving north Essex, Cambridgeshire, Huntingdonshire, Peterborough and north Hertfordshire.

 We hope you find the information you need on this website, and food-for-thought through the Reflection pages.
-If there is anything else, you are welcome to contact the Minister.
+If there is anything else you would like to know please contact the minister.

 Sunday 10.30-11.30am - Morning Service